farmera/sare_grant/post_processing_steps.md

 'out-performs' NDVI in terms of its ability to correlate with the final yield values.

 #### Quality Control
-An issue faced by this study and others like it is the small number of samples along with .
-In a test area of 2.7 acres we created 30 plots with 5 treatments.
+An issue faced by this study and others like it is the small number of samples produced.
+Furthermore there are innumerable variables can distort the accuracy of any one sample (i.e. ) In a test area of 2.7 acres we created 30 plots with 5 treatments.

 ![](img/compare.png)